EmanueleGallone/RaftUDP/README.md

 python raft_server.py 2
 ```

-if you want to run on all the nodes present in the topology, just edit the NODES_IPS list and run with the method described above.
+if you want to run the application on all the topology's nodes, just edit the NODES_IPS, add the IPs and run with the method described above.

 ## Value Consensus
 open a shell on a free node (it must not be in execution of the raft application), for example node 11 (**h11** defined in **topology.png**):